By the Healthcare Marketing Team at Square Meters Digital

 1. Patient Testimonials

-Instead, we highlight staff feedback, training milestones, or community partnerships — keeping trust without risk.
+Instead, highlight staff feedback, training milestones, or community involvement.

 2. “Pain-Free Dentistry” Claims

-Pain perception is subjective, and promising a “pain-free” experience is misleading under the law.
+Pain perception is subjective, and promising a “pain-free” experience is misleading.

 3. Overuse of Stock Photography